 Since this relationship challenges them both to face their deepest vulnerabilities, there are inevitable difficulties.
-They may see their relationship as conflicts to be repeated or as problems to be avoided.
+They may come to see their relationship only as a round of repeated conflicts.
 But with goodwill, exploration, and further understanding on both sides, if they can see each other as resources to learn from and draw on, this relationship can potentially offer growth for them as individuals and as a couple.
-A change of perspective can make everything look different.
 He represents vulnerability, which can be her point of growth, not having to work so hard at her defences, learning to enjoy letting her guard down.
 She represents strength, which can be his point of growth, learning that it is OK to be noticed, to stand up and be counted.
-He wants security so, by teaching him strength, seeing him grow, seeing his appreciation, she may thereby learn to share more, trust more, and think more in terms of ‘us’ than ‘I’.
+He wants security so, by teaching him strength, seeing him grow, seeing his appreciation, she may thereby learn to share more and trust more.

 How therapy can help

 One key task in therapy, then, is to recognise the early messages received by both partners, and thus to understand each others’ unspoken expectations.
 The narrative learned in early years drives the choice of romantic partner, in a bid to unconsciously confirm early lessons.
 These early lessons create a script for the person to follow in relationships, such as I am secure, loveable and enjoyable; or I am not allowed to be important; or I fear punishment if I express myself; or I have to be strong because others are unreliable.